eesayas/watch-your-profanity/README.md

 # Watch Your Profanity
 A google chrome extension for muting profane words from Netflix

+# Notes
+- Make sure to enable subtitles on your video

 # Deployment Manual
 1. Git clone this repo
 2. Download [Google Chrome](https://www.google.ca/chrome/)